 How much time will the tests take?

 Overall, the estimated amount of testing time on CMAS is expected to be less than 1.5% of typical students' total instructional time.

-In spring 2015, PARCC shortened the length of its math and English language arts tests were shortened and the administration of the tests was condensed into one window.
+In spring 2015, the math and English language arts tests were shortened and the administration of the tests was condensed into one window.
 As a result, testing time will be reduced by approximately 90 minutes for all students 3rd through 9th grade.